Energy rates for retail

 How to reduce energy costs in a retail business

-- Switch tariffs using a comparison service like EnergyCosts.co.uk, which often saves retailers 10–22% depending on usage.
+• Switch tariffs using a business energy comparison website like EnergyCosts.co.uk, which often saves retailers 10–22% depending on usage.

 Summary